How Did We Get Here?

 We gathered input from our different constituencies—including the work of the SFFS Futures Committee, a community survey, group meetings with Head of School Mike Hanas, a CAIS self-study and accreditation process, and Board retreats—to identify issues and priorities, potential goals, and our pathways towards achieving these.

-We are currently collecting and analyzing internal and external data in committees and task forces, including trustees and members of the professional community, to identify initiatives and estimate their resource requirements.
+We have collected and analyzed internal and external data in committees and task forces, including trustees and members of the professional community, to identify initiatives and estimate their resource requirements.

-We will assess the relative importance of various initiatives in achieving our goals and prioritize the initiatives we identify during our research phase.
+We are assessing the relative importance of various initiatives in achieving our goals and prioritizing the initiatives we identified during our research phase.

 We will evaluate our capacity to pursue our outlined initiatives and develop a timeline to achieve these based on our priorities.